badreddine2/medusa/api/README.md

-# Documentation of FastApi Medusa
+# Documentation of FastApi Medusa CLI

 ## Table of Contents
 1. [Description](#description)